muritane/coordination-architecture/excecutional_literacies.md

 **Foundational executional literacy** is the ability to keep the **executional regime load-bearing while reasoning**.

 It is the capacity to reason **as if execution were real**,
-even when that invalidates preferred narratives, explanations, or optimizations.
+even when doing so invalidates preferred narratives, explanations, optimizations, or moral appeals.

-This literacy does **not** optimize outcomes.
+This literacy does not optimize outcomes.
 It prevents reasoning that is **invalid under execution**.

+All other executional literacies depend on it.

 ---

-### Core Distinctions Maintained
+### Core Distinctions Preserved

 - reachability vs existence
 - irreversibility vs theoretical reversibility